tract-docs/tract-docs.dev/content/community.md

 ---
 title: Community
-description: Everything you need to know about Tract
+description: Get involved with Tract!
 ---

 Here is a sample community page.